Baltimore, Maryland

 The Seafood Scene!

-It’s not the Wire, okay?
-Baltimore is far from being the intense crime drama like it is portrayed on TV.
-But that being said, it’s not the safest city in the world.
+Also, this city is not the Wire, okay?
+Baltimore is far from being the intense crime drama portrayed on TV.
+That said, it’s not the safest city in the world, either.
 Baltimore is a wonderful city with grit, charm, and way friendlier strangers than DC or NYC.
 But it’s important to keep in mind the same rules you hear about most cities: stay alert at night, be aware of your environment, and, like any good city-dweller, never leave any valuables in your car.

 While DC gets most of the attention, Charm City has a lot of options of its own for residents to enjoy.
 The beautiful Baltimore Museum of Art, going out on the water, and enjoying the city’s seafood scene are just some of the lifestyle staples of Baltimore.
 The 135-acre Maryland Zoo and a variety of other museums are a few of ways that Baltimore provides families with a long list of options to pass the time.